Going "Back to the Future"

 Car-Free/Car-Light Towns

 A car-free town used to just be called a town.
-Now, not only is it hard to find a town or city that isn't overwhelmed by cars and traffic, but those few that remain have become tourist attractions.
-Two of America's most popular tourist destinations, Disneyland and Disney world, are exactly that – artificial car-free towns where space for cars has been instead filled with attractions for people.
+Now, not only is it hard to find a town or city that isn't overwhelmed by cars and traffic, but those few that remain have often become tourist attractions.
+Two of America's most popular tourist destinations, Disneyland and Disneyworld, are exactly that – artificial car-free towns where space for cars has been instead filled with attractions for people.
 The famous Main Street America running down the middle of these theme parks used to be a standard feature of towns everywhere.

 Chautauqua: An American Utopia - Where Social Life Flourishes